news

 And then, they returned.

-Nineteen days after they were first reported missing, Tom and his three children showed up at his parents' sprawling property, just outside of nearby Marokopa.
-Apparently the family had been sleeping in a tent, on an extending camping trip.
+Nineteen days after they were first reported missing, Tom and his three children showed up at his parents' sprawling property, just outside nearby Marokopa.
+Apparently the family had been sleeping in a tent, on an extended camping trip.

 While their return should've been a moment that spread joy through the community, it was met with mixed feelings.